ersanchez/notes/ubuntu-server.md

 Note: be sure to update `/etc/hosts` with the new hostname

+## Users

+Here is how to create users with a specific user id (uid) and a specific group id (gid).

+1. create a group for the user

+        $ sudo groupadd -g GID groupName

+3. create the user

+        $ sudo useradd -u UID -g GID -m -s /bin/bash userName

 ## Networking

 Configure ip address of the server using Netplan.
 Configuration flies are in `/etc/netplan`.
 Look for a \*.yaml file.